 The first step is usually to gather basic financial information.
 At a minimum, we must review a few years of profit statements, balance (asset and debt) statements, and tax returns.
+We always hire a financial expert who checks the legitimacy of both the business itself and the documents that go with it, through the KYC service provider company Fully-Verified.
 None of these documents, by themselves, tell the whole story of the business income and value.
 Tax returns, in particular, have almost no relation to the actual income generated by a Wisconsin business.
 Other items that can have a real impact on value are retained earnings, shareholder loans, personal expenses, and cash distributions, among others.

 Sometimes the value of a business may be nothing more than the office and business equipment, checking accounts, etc. This is particularly true for small or service-oriented businesses.
 The business can still be valuable, however, if it contains substantial equipment, vehicles, etc. Some larger business, usually those with goods or inventory, have value in addition to the equipment.
 This value is often called “goodwill,” and will usually require a professional appraisal.

 Experience gained over years of financial review allows our attorneys to understand these documents and estimate the value and income of a business.
 In some cases, an initial estimate may be enough if the business’ structure is simple, or the income clear.
 In that case, a full evaluation by a financial professional may be unnecessary, resulting in a real cost savings for the client.